-Figure 3.11: Measured storage vs. cover system field capacity.
+Figure 3.21: 3-year period of measured storage vs. cover system field capacity.

 3.4 Water Balance

 3.4.1 Discussion of Water Balance Inputs

 Simple water balances were created for each primary station to estimate the volume of water percolating through the cover system to the underlying waste rock.
 The water balances were based on in situ measurements, site-specific climate data, and solving the water balance equation daily (Equation 1).
 The estimation and application of each of these components in calculating the water balance is discussed briefly below.